cobeo2004/cobeo2004/README.md

 ## 18 + 2 and proud to be Vietnamese 🇻🇳
 - ✧˖ Thả rơi bản thân vào đáy sâu của vực thẳm vĩnh hằng hay tiếp tục hành trình viết tiếp một chương rực rỡ của đời người, tất cả đều là do ý chí của bạn !
+- ✧˖ Shall you allow yourself to be swallowed by the eternal void, or will you march on, inscribing a chapter of triumph and beauty in the annals of your existence?
+The decision is yours, forged by your own resolve.
 - 🔭 I’m a senior student at Swinburne University of Technology.
 - 🌱 I’m currently learning Bachelor of Artificial Intelligence and Cybersecurity, but I'm focusing on developing Web Apps and Mobile Apps by using frameworks that spins around React ecosystem.
 - 📫 How to reach me: Please scroll to connect with me